undefinedvalue/brewery-controller/README.md

 # brewery-controller

 A temperature controller for my home brewery.
 It consists of:
 * An ESP32-C3 microcontroller (which is running this repository's code).
+I use a ESP32-C3-DevKitC-02, but any ESP32-C3 should work if it makes the right pins available.
 * Three 4-digit 7-segment displays, each run by an [HT16K33](https://cdn-shop.adafruit.com/datasheets/ht16K33v110.pdf) LED driver.
 * A 3-wire PT1000 RTD (resistance temperature detector).
 * A [MAX31865](https://www.analog.com/media/en/technical-documentation/data-sheets/max31865.pdf) RTD resistance-to-digital converter.